 In June 2022, our auditors, EY, highlighted a significant weakness in the Combined Authority's governance arrangements.
-These weaknesses and the authority's plans to address them are covered in the Annual Governance Statement.
+This was followed up by a Best Value Notice from the Government in January 2023 and a subsequent Best Value Notice in January 2024.
+Further details regarding these, including the identified weaknesses and the authority's plans to address them, are covered in the Annual Governance Statement.